omairaasim/omairaasim.github.io/_posts/2016-06-03-install-hadoop-standalone-mode-mac.md

 layout: post
 title: Install Hadoop in Standalone mode on MAC OS
 description: Hadoop Installation - Step by step tutorial on how to install Hadoop in stand alone mode.
-categories: [installation]
+categories: [hadoop-tutorials,hadoop-installation]
 tags: [installation, hadoop installation]
 fullview: false
 comments: true

 ---

 In this tutorial, I am going to show you how to setup Hadoop in stand alone mode.
 Before you follow this - you have to install Ubuntu on VirtualBox.
-If you have not done that yet - then please follow this tutorial first - [Installing Ubuntu on VirtualBox on MAC OS](/installation/2016/06/11/install-ubuntu-virtualbox-mac.html)
+If you have not done that yet - then please follow this tutorial first - [Installing Ubuntu on VirtualBox on MAC OS](/hadoop-tutorials/hadoop-installation/2016/06/01/install-ubuntu-virtualbox-mac.html)

 **Step 1: Install Java**